Rook Script

 A pangram in rook script.
 In Latin, the sentence reads, “The royal youth are measuring bad vibes to exchange one more homebound sheep for a good sieve.”

-Every word in English has an official rook spelling, specifying both the sequence of letters and the boundary points between syllables, though the spellings of many words have changed recently.
-You can see the current spellings of about 1,500 words in the rook script dictionary, and you can learn about the principles of rook script spelling in the pages of this blog.
+Every word in English has an official rook spelling, specifying both the sequence of letters and the boundary points between syllables.
+Spelling consistently and capturing the true sound of a word is a subjective art, so official spellings are subject to change.
+You can see the current spellings of about 2,000 words in the rook script dictionary, and you can learn about some principles of rook script spelling in the pages of this blog.

 If you’re interested in writing in rook script, it is recommended to start by learning the alphabet.
-When you have that down, practice reading, and practice spelling without worrying too much about the syllable boundaries.
-If you plan to use rook script in a professional capacity then you will want to make sure to spell correctly, including syllable boundaries.
+When you have that down, practice reading, and practice spelling without worrying too much about the syllable boundaries at first.
+If you plan to use rook script in a professional capacity then you will want to make sure to spell according to official rules, so make sure to begin your practice in advance.

 Read about the alphabet